Hienadź Sahanovič: Education and academic career

-In 1984 Sahanovič graduated from the Maxim Tank Belarusian State Pedagogical University in Miensk.
+In 1984 Sahanovič graduated from the Maxim Tank Belarusian State Pedagogical University in Minsk.
 Beginning in 1986 he became an active member of the democratic opposition in Soviet Belarus.
 In 1989 Sahanovič obtained a PhD degree in history from the Institute of History, National Academy of Sciences of Belarus, where he worked as a researcher between 1984 and 2005.
 His employment was terminated, in the course of the politically motivated purge of historians and social scientists, whose research did not follow the government's official line.
-Sahanovič moved to the European Humanities University (EHU), then still based in the Belarusian capital of Miensk.
+Sahanovič moved to the European Humanities University (EHU), then still based in the Belarusian capital of Minsk.
 The EHU ceased operating in Belarus in 2004.

 In 1994 Sahanovič founded the journal Belaruski Histaryčny Ahliad/Belarusian Historical Review, and since then has served as its Editor-in-Chief.
 At the same time, he was also a member of the editorial board of another new learned journal (established in 1993), devoted to Belarusian studies, namely, Беларусіка Belarusika/Albaruthenica, as founded and edited by the leading Belarusian philologist and historian Adam Maldzis (Адам Мальдзіс).

 Sahanovič works and does research at the EHU, Vilnius, Lithuania, and at the University of Warsaw in the Center for Belarusian Studies, Center for East European Studies.
 In 2018 Sahanovič obtained a Habilitation degree in history from the University of Warsaw.